GeotrekCE/Geotrek-admin/docs/install/configuration.rst

     GRANT SELECT ON ALL TABLES IN SCHEMA public TO lecteur;
     GRANT SELECT ON ALL TABLES IN SCHEMA geotrek TO lecteur;

-You can also create groups, etc. See PostgreSQL documentation.
+You can also create groups, etc. See `PostgreSQL documentation <https://www.postgresql.org/docs/>`_.